microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Put on your analyst hat and explore/transform/visualize!
    * Save by clicking File --> Save.

+---

+Team Discussion: What are your thoughts on using PowerQuery Connector for FHIR?
+Is this an option customers would be interested?
+If not, why?
+(10 minutes)

+---

 ## Option 2: Vizualize in PowerBI using Azure SQL DB Connector.
 ## Task #1: Process and Load FHIR data into Azure SQL Database using Azure Databricks
 * Create **Azure SQL Environment**